CSI is the most experienced and trusted financial educator endorsed by regulatory authorities across Canada.

 4.2 Disclose to your employer all matters that could reasonably be expected to interfere with your duty to your employer.

-4.3 Comply with any prohibitions on activities imposed by your employer if a conflict of interest exists.
+4.4 Comply with any prohibitions on activities imposed by your employer.

 The FCSI® Advisory Council’s mandate is to shape and promote the FCSI® credential (and the interests of the FCSI® community) to the financial services industry and the investing public.
 The Council ensures the continued elevation of the FCSI® credential, improves protection to the public who rely on the knowledge and competence of FCSI®s, and acts as key ambassadors to and mentors within the financial services community.